Sudden sensorineural hearing loss – Sudden Deafness

 Ross Hauser, MD

 There is controversy in regard to the optimal management or treatment of sudden sensorineural hearing loss because frequently spontaneous recovery or remission occurs and the patient’s hearing returns.
-It is likely that as you are reading this article you have either had deafness come on suddenly, as the diagnosis implies and you are now learning about this problem, or the deafness comae on suddenly and you are still experiencing lingering problems.
+It is likely that as you are reading this article you have either had deafness come on suddenly, as the diagnosis implies, and you are now learning about this problem, or the deafness came on suddenly and you are still experiencing lingering problems.

 Your doctors may have told you they are not sure what caused this problem but it may be related to other symptoms such as dizziness, tinnitus or a sensation of ear fullness or “pressure within the ear.”
 As we will see in the research below, half of patients may recovery hearing without treatment or simple treatments and the use of steroid injections into the ear may bring this number closer to an 80% recovery of some hearing.
 But what if you do not respond?
 I hope this article will answer some questions for you.

 - “They tell me I have suffered an ear stroke but I can hear during chiropractic adjustments.”

 - Sensorineural hearing loss can be caused by the inflammation, problems with the middle ear bones, ligament injuries, or the effects of ototoxic drugs for relieving pain.

 - Concerns over ear drum injections: How accurate are patient outcomes for intratympanic steroid treatment of idiopathic sudden sensorineural hearing loss?